bhumi27-lab/PRODIGY_ML_03/README.md

 ├── LICENSE
 └── README.md

+---

-🚀 Future Improvements
+## Future Improvements

-Add HOG features
+- Use HOG features

-Replace SVM with a CNN
+- Train a CNN for better accuracy

-Deploy using Streamlit
+- Deploy using Streamlit

-Add data augmentation
+- Add data augmentation